Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/discussions-faq.md

 In Slingshot, communication happens in discussions and private chats.

 Each workspace has its own dedicated *Discussions* tab.
 Discussions are organized in topics.
 Discussions are workspace specific.
 Because of this, you will not be able to see and take part in all discussions in Slingshot.
-Read more about [who can access discussions](discussions-faq.html#discussions-access) by following the link.
+Read more about [who can access discussions](discussions-faq.html#who-can-access-discussions) by following the link.

 Unlike discussions, private chat is workspace independent.
-See more about the chat in [Starting with Private Chat](chat-faq.md)
+See more about the chat in [Private Chats FAQ](chat-faq.md)

 ### How can I access my discussions?